MRC-Epid-it24/intake24/docs/admin/surveys/prompt-types.md

 Prompt with recap of the recall and submit button.

+#### Options

+- `review` - defines rules (per layout, `desktop | mobile`) how review step is enforced before submission
+  - `false` - no review step, submit button is always enabled
+  - `scroll` - button is enabled when scrolled through the meal list to the end
+  - `checkbox` - button is enabled when all meal checkboxes are ticked

 ## Portion-size prompts

 Prompts for food portion-size estimation.
 Only one can be used per scheme and functionality is tied `foods` scheme section.